What Is Autonomic Dysreflexia?

 - Take off tight clothes or other irritants

 Quick steps can keep the problem from getting worse.
 Your doctor may give you medication to make your blood pressure drop quickly.
-If the problem is severe, she may watch your blood pressure for 2-48 hours.
+If the problem is severe, they may watch your blood pressure for 2-48 hours.

 You can take steps to lower your chance of complications:

 - Use the bathroom on a regular schedule.
+Keep your bladder and bowels from becoming too full.

 - Know the signs of a bladder infection.